-DOST Science Foundation Unit is mandated by Republic Act No. 2067, “An Act to Integrate,Coordinate, and Intensify Scientific and Technological Research and Development and to Foster Invention; to Provide Funds Therefor; and for Other Purposes”.
+DOST Science and Technology Foundation Unit is mandated by Republic Act No. 2067, “An Act to Integrate,Coordinate, and Intensify Scientific and Technological Research and Development and to Foster Invention; to Provide Funds Therefor; and for Other Purposes”.

 Science and technology oriented foundations are certified for tax exemption purposes pursuant to Section 24 of R.A.
 No. 2067 (Science Act) as amended by R.A.
 No. 3589.

-The operations of SFU had been mandated by Republic Act No. 2067, “An Act to Integrate, Coordinate, and Intensify Scientific and Technological Research and Development and to Foster Invention; to Provide Funds Therefor; and for Other Purposes”.
-This was later amended in the Republic Act No. 3589, “An Act Amending Republic Act No. 2067 Modifying the National Science Development Board, National Institute of Science and Technology, and the Philippine Atomic Energy Commission, Extending Tax Exemption, Privileges on Grants, Requests and Donations for Scientific Purposes to Private Educational Institutions, and for Other Purposes”.
-The Science Foundation Unit performs the following:
+The Department of Science and Technology thru its Science and Technology Foundation Unit certifies Science and Technology-oriented foundations for tax exemption purposes as mandated by Sec.
+24 of the Republic Act No. 2067, “An Act to Integrate, Coordinate, and Intensify Scientific and Technological Research and Development and to Foster Invention; to Provide Funds Therefor; and for Other Purposes”, or more commonly known as “The Science Act of 1958”, as amended by the Republic Act No. 3589, “An Act Amending Republic Act No. 2067 Modifying the National Science Development Board, National Institute of Science and Technology, and the Philippine Atomic Energy Commission, Extending Tax Exemption, Privileges on Grants, Requests and Donations for Scientific Purposes to Private Educational Institutions, and for Other Purposes”.

-|Step||Activity of the Office-in-Charge||Duration of Activity||Office-in-charge|
+|Step||Activity of the Office-in-charge||Duration of Activity||Office-in-charge|

-|1||Receives letter of request and required documents; reviews completeness of the submitted documents; verifies documents relative to the application; and prepares acknowledgement letter of the submitted documents for OUSECSTS’ approval||1 working day||STFU|
+|1||Receives letter of request and required documents; reviews completeness of the submitted documents; verifies documents relative to the application; and prepares acknowledgement letter of the submitted documents for OUSECRO' approval||1 working day||STFU|

-|2||Approves and returns communication to STFU||1 working day||Undersecretary for S&T Services|
+|2||Approves and returns communication to STFU||1 working day||Undersecretary for Regional Operations|

-|3||Transmits documents to concerned DOST Agency/Council||45 minutes||STFU|
+|3||Transmits documents to concerned DOST Agency/Council||1/2 working day||STFU|

 |4||Evaluates Programs/Projects/Activities (PPAs) based on DOST criteria||10 working days||DOST Agency/ Council|

-|5||Prepares consolidated reports e.g. evaluation/ recommendation, certificate as science foundation for approval of the OUSECSTS||1 working day||STFU|
+|5||Prepares consolidated reports e.g. evaluation/ recommendation, certificate as science foundation for approval of the OUSECRO||1 working day||STFU|

-|6||Clears/endorses documents for DOST Secretary’s action||1 working day||Undersecretary for S&T Services|
+|6||Clears/endorses documents for DOST Secretary’s action||1 working day||Undersecretary for Regional Operations|

 |7||Approves/Disapproves application||1 working day||Office of the Secretary|

-|8||Transmits approved application and advises applicant foundation on the course of action to be undertaken, e.g. payment of registration fee||1 hour||STFU|
+|8||Transmits approved application and advises applicant foundation on the course of action to be undertaken, e.g. payment of registration fee||30 minutes||STFU|

-|9||Returns Conforme Letter to STFU and pays registration fee||1 hour||Applicant foundation|
+|9||Returns Conforme Letter to STFU and pays registration fee||30 minutes||Applicant foundation|